facebookresearch/mmf/docs/source/tutorials/features.rst

 - **Customization**: Custom losses, metrics, scheduling, optimizers, tensorboard;
   suits all your custom needs.

-You can use Pythia to **bootstrap** for your next vision and language multimodal research project.
+You can use MMF to **bootstrap** for your next vision and language multimodal research project.

-Pythia can also act as **starter codebase** for challenges around vision and language datasets (TextVQA challenge, VQA challenge).
+MMF can also act as **starter codebase** for challenges around vision and language datasets (TextVQA challenge, VQA challenge).

 .. _lorra: https://arxiv.org/abs/1904.08920